You’re likely familiar with the idea that shorter videos are better.

 Just like a piece of writing, an explainer video should be only as long as it needs to be.

-Explainer videos beyond 3 minutes are likely to be a deep introduction of a product, a brand story or a very intense tutorial on how to use a product.
+Animated clips beyond 3 minutes are likely to be a deep introduction of a product, a brand story or a very intense tutorial on how to use a product.
 In these cases, the viewers can expect a longer video, but it will no longer fall under the category of an explainer video.

-An animated explainer video makes complex things simple by explaining your product features to customers.
+An animated explainer makes complex things simple by explaining your product features to customers.
 The longer you make the information transfer process, the more complicated it is.

 - If possible, squeeze your script into a 1-minute video.
 This time range has the best viewer retention.